 Dates.
-The state championships will be held October 12, 13, and 14 at the Bill Smith Softball Complex in Hastings.
+The state championships will be held October 11, 12, and 13 at the Bill Smith Softball Complex in Hastings.
+The championship final will be held October 16 at Connie Claussen Field at the University of Nebraska at Omaha.
 The highest seeded team will be the home team for the first-round game.
 For remaining games, home teams will be determined by a coin flip.
 The state championships will be double elimination.
 Refer to state championship brackets within this manual.

 Seeding.
 Teams in the state championships will be seeded according to wildcard points calculated through the end of the district tournaments.
 The first-round pairings will match the following seeded teams: 1 vs. 8, 2 vs. 7, 3 vs. 6, and 4 vs. 5.
 If teams are tied, the wildcard tie-breaking procedure will be used to break the tie.
+No changes to seeding can be made once the state seeding is complete.